 - Bullet Journal stencil ruler– I actually didn’t think I would love one of these as much as I do but this makes setting up different layouts in my bullet journal so much easier.
 This is one I have.

 Going through this process helps me figure out how I want to approach the new school year’s homeschool bullet journal.
+It also forces me to be realistic in my expectations of myself and in setting goals.

 I can’t tell you how many times I open a brand new blank bujo and just stare at it for what feels like a few hours/ days just thinking of how to set it up.
 What do I want to add, how do I want the layout, what types of lists/ collections do I want?!
 For those of you who might be starting a homeschool bullet journal soon, I have made a free list of a ton of homeschool bullet journal prompts you could add in hopes to save you from countless hours of having to search Pinterest.

-In the very beginning of all my bujos: an Index, Year at a Glance, and Future Log
+At the very beginning of all my bujos: an Index, Year at a Glance, and Future Log

 I had also made master checklists for some of our books like First Language Lessons and Math U See.
 These types of checklists are helpful for keeping track of where you are.